jakeru/dns_glesys.acme.sh/README.md

 # DNS API to GleSYS for acme.sh

-This implements the needed functionality for the acme.sh to generate certificates using DNS-01 API for GleSYS users.
+This implements the needed functionality for acme.sh to generate certificates using DNS-01 API for GleSYS users.

 The acme.sh script is available here: